-The College implemented GASB 87 Leases that requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+The College implemented GASB 96 Subscription-Based Information Technology Arrangements (SBITAs) that requires recognition of certain contracts that convey control of the right to use another party's information technology software as assets and liabilities for SBITAs that previously were classified as outflows of resources based on the payment provisions of the contract.
 This change represents a change in a generally accepted accounting principle and is applied retrospectively, accordingly the College was required to restate beginning net positions in the initial adoption period.